2003 Bam earthquake: Iran–United States relations

-Relations between the United States and Iran thawed due to the earthquake.
-U.S.-Iranian relations had been tense during the early years of the George W. Bush. presidency, having reached a low after the "axis of evil" speech given by President George W. Bush.
+Relations between the United States and Iran thawed due to the earthquakes.
+U.S.-Iranian relations had been tense during the early years of the George W. Bush presidency, having reached a low after the "axis of evil" speech given by President George W. Bush.
 However, following the earthquake, White House spokesman Scott McClellan spoke on behalf of President Bush: "Our thoughts and prayers are with those who were injured and with the families of those who were killed."

 The U.S. offered direct humanitarian assistance to Iran which was initially rejected but accepted later.
 On December 30 an 81-member emergency response team was deployed to Iran via U.S. military aircraft which consisted of search and rescue squads, aid coordinators, and medical support resulting in the first U.S. military airplanes to land in Iran for more than 20 years.
 Sanctions were temporarily relieved to help the rescue effort.

 In return, Iran promised to comply with an agreement with the International Atomic Energy Agency which supported better monitoring of its nuclear interests.
 This led U.S. Secretary of State Colin Powell to suggest direct talks with Iran in the future, however, he also said that the U.S. was still concerned about other Iranian issues such as the prospect of terrorism and the country's support of Hamas.

 Reaction to the help and rescue from the U.S. was mixed.
 It was well received by physicians and civilians at the scene, however, in contrast to this support, IRNA, the state-controlled radio in Iran, accused the United States of illegal interference in internal matters.
 Khatami, while not criticizing U.S. aid, had expressed regret about the politicization of this event.
 Interior Minister Abdolvahed Mousavi Lari accepted U.S. assistance but rejected Israeli assistance due to the political tensions between the two countries and Iran's lack of recognition of the state of Israel.